obada-foundation/documentation/uniqueID.md

 # Creating a unique deviceID

+##Unique Device ID Format

 There is no standard way to uniquely identify most electronic devices.
-A common approach is to contatenate the following fields as shown:
+A common approach is to concatenate the following fields as shown:

 **product\_type-manufacturer-part(model)\_number-serial\_number**